 This exceptional yellow-orange diamond ring is an amazing example of a bypass setting.
 Two captivating colored diamonds kiss in the middle of the setting enhanced with beautiful brilliant round cut white diamonds totaling 3.57 carats.
 Not one, but two remarkable gemstones are displayed in this perfect example of a bypass setting.
 These eye-catching, pear shaped jewels hug the wearer’s finger in an incredibly fashionable way.

 Whether you are looking for a setting to highlight and enhance your stone with a solitaire or prong setting, intensify it with a bezel or halo setting, or add a stylistic flare with a bypass mounting, M.S.
 Rau has you covered.
-Please browse our extensive collection of rings to find a setting that is right for you.
+Please browse our extensive collection of rings and estate jewelry to find a setting that is right for you.